Sherman Elizabeth Sherman, Ph.D.

 sherman@bennington.edu

-I am interested in how animals work.
-I teach courses in animal behavior, animal physiology, neurobiology, and human evolution.
-My research is devoted to the study of physiological and behavioral ecology of amphibians with particular emphasis on the responses of amphibians to environmental stresses.
+My research is devoted to the study of physiological and behavioral ecology of animals with particular emphasis on the responses of animals to environmental stresses.

 Any insights that we can gain into the ecological requirements of a species benefit us all.
 Perhaps the insights seem small, but we may not be able to anticipate how those insights will come to form a crucial piece of the biodiversity puzzle in the future.